microsoft/FluidFramework/.changeset/small-days-randomize.md

 "@fluidframework/telemetry-utils": minor
 ---

-Deprecate `MockLogger` for external use.
+telemetry-utils: Deprecate `MockLogger` for external use.

 No replacement API is given.
 This type was never intended for use outside of the `fluid-framework` repository.
 If you were depending on this class for testing purposes, we recommend creating your own mock logger implementation,